-Karen is a founding partner of the law firm of Buri Funston Mumford, PLLC.
+Karen Funston is a founding partner of the law firm of Buri Funston Mumford, PLLC.
 She focuses her practice on employment law, all forms of business law, and nonprofit law.
 She previously served as the Interim Director of Equal Opportunity Services at Western Washington University.

-Prior to earning her law degree at the University of Washington, she worked in local nonprofits including Womencare Shelter, Bellingham Food Bank and the Whatcom County Food Bank Network.
+Prior to earning her law degree at the University of Washington, she worked in local nonprofits including Womencare Shelter, Bellingham Food Bank, and the Whatcom County Food Bank Network.
 She received her B.A. and M.A. degrees from Western Washington University and worked for the Whatcom County Public Works Department learning real world skills like forklift driving.
-She has been involved in managing numerous political campaigns including serving as campaign co-chair for Whatcom County first female Superior Court Judge.
+She has been involved in managing numerous political campaigns including serving as campaign co-chair for Whatcom County's first female Superior Court Judge.